University Vehicle Policy

 - Tires (for excessive wear)

-- All maintenance and repairs performed on university vehicles must be performed by an automotive service excellence (ASE) certified professional.
+- All maintenance and repairs performed on university vehicles, except those that are minor in nature such as replacing bulbs, adding oil, etc., and those that do not impact the operational safety of a vehicle, must be performed by an automotive service excellence (ASE) certified professional and locations approved by transportation services.

 - Permission to modify a vehicle in any manner (remove seats, trailer hitches, etc.) must be obtained from transportation services prior to modifications.